 The personal facts, including the sight of George W. Bush’s face on the news or the people who broke the news of 9/11, are all considered part of your episodic memory.
 The significance of the memory, as well as the vividness in which you can recall the memory, make it a flashbulb memory.
 Think of it as a snapshot in time.

-Are Flashbulb Memories Accurate?
+Characteristics of Flashbulb Memories

 One of the things that make a flashbulb memory so significant is that people are confident in their flashbulb memories.
 This is partially due to the vividness in which they can recall the memory or how the memory fits into the person’s overall history.